5 Ways to Improve Safety in the Workplace

 Maintaining workplace safety procedures goes beyond having posters and providing on-board training.
 The ultimate responsibility of management is to not only create a work environment where safety procedures are practiced in daily routine but to ensure that each worker understands and respects these standards.

 The following strategies are tools to bring safety procedures to light and apply them to day-to-day operations in an efficient manner:

 Implementing safe storage solutions can enhance workplace safety.
-Keep hazardous materials off of the ground and up on a shelf with easy to read labeling and organization.
-Leave nothing to chance by training all workers on safe storage procedures and leave instructions for procedures in plain sight.
+Keep hazardous materials off of the ground and up on a shelf with easy-to-read labeling and organization.
+Leave nothing to chance by training all workers on safe storage procedures and leaving instructions for procedures in plain sight.

 Over the course of the year, it’s important to audit current machinery, systems, and procedures to evaluate their relevance.
 Delegate and share audit responsibilities to workers so they are able to survey the process and brush up on policies.
 As systems and procedures change, hold meetings to relay updated information and update any printed policies throughout the facility.

 Have a schedule in place to clean the work area often.
 Clean floor surfaces prevent slipping hazards, and clean storage solutions prevent the possibility of items falling off of shelves or becoming too crowded.
 Frequent cleaning also provides an opportunity to check any chemical containers for leaks, cracks or overall wear down.